kinua/mohair/README.md

 #### comparison operators

-you can change the default comparison operator '=' as follows:
+you can change the default comparison operator `=` like this:

 ```coffeescript
 mohair = require 'mohair'